lucia-gm/neighborhood-map/README.md

 Clicking a location on the list displays the information about the location, and animates its associated map marker.

-When available in the browser, the site uses a service worker, so visited pages are rendered when there is no network access.

 ## How To Run The Application